-To acknowledge the major legacy potential of PLATO and to gather independent advice for optimising the exploitation of the PLATO mission by the general scientific community, two Community Scientists will be appointed to the SWT, through an ESA-led selection process.
-Their main responsibility will be to advise ESA on the means to optimise the use of PLATO data by the general scientific community, including the interests of the scientific community that will be involved in the PLATO complementary science programmes (see Section 5.2.2).
+To gather independent advice for optimising the exploitation of the PLATO mission by the general scientific community, two Community Scientists will be appointed by ESA to the SWT.
+Their main responsibility will be to advise ESA on the optimisation of the use of PLATO data by the general scientific community, including the interests of the scientific community that will be involved in the PLATO complementary science programmes (see Section 5.2.2).
 The Community Scientists are expected to provide support to the communications activities of ESA.

-In addition, one Ground-based observations Scientist will be appointed to the SWT, through an ESA-led selection process.
-The role of the Ground-based observations scientist will be to advise and support ESA and monitor the preparation and implementation of ground based observations in coordination with the GOP Team (see Section 5.2.3) and the PMC.
+In addition, one ground-based observations scientist will be appointed by ESA to the SWT .
+The role of the ground-based observations scientist will be to advise and support ESA and monitor the preparation and implementation of ground-based observations in coordination with the PMC and the GOP Team(s) (see Section 5.2.3).

-The Community Scientists and the Ground-based observations Scientist will have the same publication rights and rules as the members of the PMC (see Section 8).
+The Community Scientists and the ground-based observations scientist will have the same publication rights and rules as the members of the PMC (see Section 7.1.2).

-The Community Scientists and the Ground-based observations Scientist will be selected through an Announcement of Opportunity (AO) to be issued by ESA after the PLATO mission adoption and open to scientists in the ESA Member States.
-Scientists involved in PMC management (programmatic, scientific, or technical) or being responsible for hardware or software development and procurement activities are not eligible.
+The Community Scientists and the ground-based observations scientist will be selected through an ESA Announcement of Opportunity (AO) to be issued after the PLATO mission adoption and open to scientists in the ESA Member States.
+Scientists involved in PMC management (programmatic, scientific, or technical) or responsible for hardware or software development and procurement activities are not eligible.
 Candidates will have to describe in the proposals their expertise, the relevance of their contribution to the mission, their time commitment to the SWT activities and their willingness to take up specific and time-limited tasks as assigned by the SWT.
 The proposals should include the explicit endorsement and support from their institutes.

-The proposals will be evaluated by ESA and the appointments will be made for three years.
+The proposals will be evaluated by ESA and the appointments will be made for three years, renewable.
 With the exception of expenses incurred while travelling to SWT meetings, ESA will not fund any other Community Scientist or Ground-based observations Scientist activities.
 At the end of each year, Community Scientists will have to submit a report on their PLATO related activities to ESA.
 At the end of each interval, ESA will decide whether to extend the appointment.
-Should a Community Scientist or Ground-based observations Scientist position become vacant, it will be filled by competitive selection via an AO process.
+Should a Community Scientist or Ground-based observations Scientist Scientist position become vacant, it will be filled by competitive selection via an AO process.